-below by costly equity issuances.
-The bank's endogenous risk aversion decreases in k.
-When k is high, the bank has a sufficient equity buffer and can take advantage of deposits as cheap financing (relative to bonds).
+(relative to bonds).
 When k is low, deposit inflows become problematic because the positive impact on current earnings is overwhelmed by the concern over the uncertainty that new deposits transmit into future earnings.
 When k is near the equity issuance (lower) bound, such concern is acute and the marginal value of deposits to bank shareholders ("marginal deposit q") turns sharply negative.

 Moreover, deposit inflows may not induce more lending when k is low.
 The bank earns a net interest margin, which can be decomposed into the risk premium from lending and the deposit spread (the wedge between the risk-free bond rate and the lower deposit rate).
 Both sources of profits are risky.
-The optimal lending policy is characterized by a formula akin to the portfolio choice of Merton (1969), but with endogenous k-dependent coefficient of risk aversion.
+The optimal lending policy is characterized by a formula akin to the portfolio choice of Merton (1969), but with an endogenous k-dependent measure of risk aversion.
 Deposit inflows bring more cheap funding to lend but raise the endogenous risk aversion by lowering k.
 By increasing deposit risk exposure, deposit inflows reduce the bank's capacity to take on more lending risk.
-Near the equity issuance (lower) bound for k, deposit inflows can therefore cause the bank to scale back lending and allocate deposit inflows into risk-free bonds.
+Near the equity issuance (lower) bound for k, deposit inflows can even cause the bank to scale back lending and allocate more deposits into risk-free bonds.

 We model the deposit stock as a stochastic process partially controlled by the bank through its deposit rate.
-Deposits are effectively long-duration debts as Drechsler, Savov, and Schnabl (2021) have observed, but in our model, the maturities are random.4 The inability to fully control the size of liabilities makes bank balance-sheet management conceptually very different from that of non-depository intermediaries and nonfinancial firms.
+Deposits are effectively long-duration debts as Drechsler, Savov, and Schnabl (2021) have observed, but in our model, the maturities are random.
+The inability to fully control the size of liabilities makes bank balance-sheet management conceptually very different from that of non-depository intermediaries and nonfinancial firms.
 In our model and as documented by Drechsler, Savov, and Schnabl (2017), the deposit base has random yet persistent flows.
-When k is high, the bank raises deposit rate in an effort to attract more deposits, just like nonfinancial firms investing in their customer base.
+When k is high, the bank raises deposit rate in an effort to attract more deposits, just like nonfinancial firms investing in their capital stock.
 In effect, the optimal deposit-rate policy resembles the investment policy in Hayashi (1982).
 When k is low, risk concern dominates, so that the bank lowers its deposit rate in an effort to forestall any unintended balance-sheet expansion due to deposit inflow shocks.